YarosJ/prestige-of-districts/doc/classes/_models_target_.target.md

 # Class: Target

 A model definition.
-Represents a database targets.
+Represents a database targets

 ## Hierarchy